Schmidt-DevOps/Bitmask-Benchmark-Postgres/README.md

 | 6     | 20       | 541      | 403     | 138      | 234         | 155/3610    |

 ## Booleans

+These are the results for 11 attributes.
+More attributes mean more indexes and thus more resources.

 | Run # | Time (s) | Total MB | Data MB | Index MB | Peak MEM MB | Block IO MB |
 |-------|----------|----------|---------|----------|-------------|-------------|